How to Join

 Through its fund-raising activities the Society is able to donate equipment to the Club - and has done so to a great extent; old member generosity has provided the ChChBC with boats, blades and ergos, but also with much-needed support, such as the coaching launch and the 16-seat minibus which permits transport to and from our training water at Wallingford.
 Above all, the Society provides coaching - not only directly by old members who give their time, but specifically in funding the fees of hired professional coaches who bring the most modern training methods and rowing technique to the Club.
-While expensive, this has proved the basis of the Club's recent high levels of success - and it has been interesting watching other colleges following where the House has led.
+While expensive, this has proved the basis of the Club's recent high levels of success.

 Social events organised for Society members are also an excellent opportunity to meet old friends and current boaties in a convivial milieu.
-The annual calendar comprises a gathering at London Rowing Club to watch the Boat Race, support for House crews at Torpids and at Eights, the ever-popular Boat Club Dinner in June and the Henley Saturday drinks party.
+The annual calendar comprises a gathering in London to watch the Boat Race, support for House crews at Torpids and at Eights, the ever-popular Boat Club Dinner in June and the Henley Saturday drinks party.

 Old members are always welcome at these events, of which notice is given on this site, in Christ Church Matters and in the Society's newsletter BoatHouse, which is sent to all Society members to keep them up to date with the results and activities of the Boat Club.
 Any contributions to the newsletter are gratefully received.